top of page

 WHAT WAS MEASURED?

-The environmental health of Gladstone Harbour was assessed based on three indicator groups: water and sediment quality, habitats and fish and crabs.
+The Environmental Health of Gladstone Harbour was assessed based on three indicator groups: Water and Sediment Quality, Habitats, and Fish and Crabs.

 WATER AND SEDIMENT QUALITY